Casualties of the Armenian genocide: The King Crane Commission

 The King Crane Commission estimated a million for wartime losses, but also stated that the Hamidian massacres had been included.
 Whether or not the Armenian casualties were being deliberately understated to increase the Armenian population to support Armenian independence is still a matter of debate.
 The Armenian wartime losses of a million, the Adana massacres, and Hamidian massacres had been combined for the sake of what the commission at one point called "justice," in what appears to have been an attempt to maximize the population count.
 The Armenian estimates showed the same tendency.
 At times, they were even reduced to 500,000 when the high Armenian death count endangered the possibility of an Armenian state including Ottoman territory, and in other instances raised to over a million.
 The United States figures for the period between 1915 and 1917 vary widely, but most figures approach a million or more.

 League of Nations

-The League of Nations estimated a million dead, but the list of refugees in the Caucasus and Russian Armenia who were not from Ottoman Empire was not clearly defined, which suggests that the list of 400,000 to 420,000 Ottoman Armenians may have included Armenians who were not really Ottoman Armenian.
-This would explain why other estimates projected the casualties over the million given by the League.
+The League of Nations estimated one million dead.